ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

 # Using {{site.data.keyword.IBM_notm}} Metrics Collector for SAP (IMCS) on Linux
 {: #ibm-metrics-collector-for-sap-linux}

-The {{site.data.keyword.IBM}} Metrics Collector for SAP (IMCS) on Linux is only a requirement by SAP Support for {{site.data.keyword.vpc_full}} Infrastructure
+The {{site.data.keyword.IBM}} Metrics Collector for SAP (IMCS) on Linux&reg; is a requirement by SAP Support for {{site.data.keyword.vpc_full}} Infrastructure only when SAP workloads are running on the virtual server instance (VSI).
 {: note}

-{{site.data.keyword.IBM}} Metrics Collector for SAP (IMCS) collects performance-related data from {{site.data.keyword.vsi_is_full}} for SAP.
-The SAP Support Team uses the collected metric data to monitor, troubleshoot, and improve performance of business transactions.
-Use the following information to help with installing, configuring, and troubleshooting the {{site.data.keyword.IBM_notm}} Metrics Collector for SAP on Linux&reg;.
+The IMCS collects performance-related data from {{site.data.keyword.vsi_is_full}} for SAP.
+The SAP Support team uses the collected metric data to monitor, troubleshoot, and improve performance of business transactions.
+Use the following information to help with installing, configuring, and troubleshooting the {{site.data.keyword.IBM_notm}} Metrics Collector for SAP on Linux.
 {: shortdesc}

 ## Before you begin